cbustil2/cbustil2/README.md

-# Hi, I'm [Christian]! 👋
+# Hi, I'm Christian! 👋

-I'm a student at the University of Notre Dame studying [Applied Computational Mathematics & Statistics and Theology].
+I'm a student at the University of Notre Dame studying Applied Computational Mathematics & Statistics and Theology.

 ## About Me
 - 🎓 Currently taking Introduction to Data Science